b33-steve/backup-messy-ui-aug-2025/marketing/DAY3-BETA-OUTREACH-PLAN.md

 I noticed you're a Senior PM at [Company] - I imagine you face complex strategic decisions daily that could benefit from expert guidance.

-Most PMs struggle with strategic decisions that directly impact revenue growth:
+Most PMs struggle with strategic decisions that directly impact revenue growth (2024 research shows 87% of PMs struggle with strategic decisions, spending 3-8 hours per decision with only 60% confidence):
 - "Should we pivot our roadmap based on competitive moves?"
 - "How do we allocate limited resources across initiatives?"
 - "What's our response to market changes?"

-I've built PM33 - agentic AI teams that transform PMs into fully functional PMOs, driving product-led growth through strategic automation, improved execution alignment, and intelligent backlog management.
+I've built PM33 - Strategic Intelligence Platform with 4 agentic AI teams that accelerate product-led growth through:
+1. Better Product Planning (10-minute vs 8-hour strategic analysis)
+2. Improved Product Strategy (competitive intelligence, ROI optimization)
+3. Enhanced Planning Capabilities (dynamic roadmaps, what-if analysis)
+4. Improved Execution Efficiency (automated backlog, PM tool integration)

 **Beta access is free** - I'm looking for 50 experienced PMs to test it before our official launch.